Snapchat/KeyDB-docs/docs/commands.md

 * `omem`: output buffer memory usage
 * `events`: file descriptor events (see below)
 * `cmd`: last command played
+* `argv-mem`: incomplete arguments for the next command (already extracted from query buffer)
+* `tot-mem`: total memory consumed by this client in its various buffers
+* `redir`: client id of current client tracking redirection
+* `user`: the authenticated username of the client

 The client flags can be a combination of: